 - Galapagos to Marquesas: 3,017nm

-Then we have had four other large crossings that are quite long and may take about one week to complete:
+Then we’ve had four crossings that were quite long and took about one week to complete:

 - Portugal to Canary Islands: 660nm